Therapy for Obsessive Thinkers: Performance & Relational Anxiety in Los Angeles, CA

 You don’t need to be falling apart to benefit from therapy.
 You just need to be curious about why things keep going the way they go — and ready to do something with that curiosity.

 If you’re reading this page and something landed, that’s enough of a reason to reach out.
-For clients in Los Angeles and across California.
+I offer services to clients in Culver City, and across California.

 For high intensity people the fear of getting help is rarely really about time or money.
 It’s about what it might mean.
 That something is actually wrong.
 That looking at it closely will make it more real.
 That changing means losing something — the drive, the edge, the identity that’s been built around holding it all together.